Home-Grown Name Matching Often Doesn’t Hit the Mark

 - etc.

-Arabic names frequently have the definite article attached to some elements of the name.
-It is also frequently dropped: Hamid al-Sistani vs. Hamid Sistani.
+- Arabic names frequently have the definite article attached to some elements of the name.
+It is frequently dropped: Hamid al-Sistani vs. Hamid Sistani

-For more information and examples of such ethnicity-related complications in name matching, see one of our other blogs.
+For more information and examples of such ethnicity-related complications in name matching, see our What is Name Matching? blog.

-Some of our customers even have requirements for matching names written in different scripts.
-An example of this is:
+Some of our customers have even more complex requirements that call for matching names written in different scripts.
+Take this Hebrew example:

 In Hebrew the order of writing is right-to-left as opposed to the Latin alphabet’s left-to-right.
-Also like other Semitic languages such as Arabic, not all the vowels are written.
-In our example the name in Hebrew, when transliterated letter by letter into English, reads yhzqal alon (there are no capital letters in Hebrew).
+Also, like other Semitic languages such as Arabic, not all the vowels are written.
+In our example the first name in Hebrew, when transliterated letter by letter into English, reads yhzqal (there are no capital letters in Hebrew).

-For more examples of matching different scripts, see our other blog.
+For more examples of matching different scripts, see our What is Cross-Language Name Matching? blog.

-Imagine when a difference in writing systems is combined with the variations caused by things like simple misspellings and ethnicity-specific phenomena!
+Imagine how complex the name matching problem can become when differences in writing systems combine with variations like misspellings and ethnicity-specific phenomena!

 Why Home-Grown Solutions Don’t Work for Name Matching

-If your organization has a requirement for one of the use cases above, building your own in-house solution for Name Matching may be an attractive option because it seems easy to implement using the “traditional” algorithms and also seems to be “cheaper.”
+If your organization has a requirement for one of the name matching use cases we covered above, building your own in-house name matching solution may seem like an appealing option.
+It may seem easy and cost effective to implement using “traditional” algorithms.

-Simple “traditional” algorithms such as edit distance and Metaphone algorithms along with a list of nicknames alone cannot address the issues of too many false negatives or false positives.
-Your team needs someone who could bring in and apply more advanced AI algorithms that work.
+Simple algorithms such as Edit Distance and Soundex cannot address the issues of too many false negatives or false positives.
+(For a discussion of Edit Distance and Soundex and their shortcomings, see our What is Name Matching? blog).
+Your team would need someone who could bring in and apply more advanced AI algorithms that work.

-In case scalability is important, your team also needs someone who has experience in transitioning the software to commercial-quality production standards.
+If scalability is important, as it often is the case, your team would also need experience in engineering the software for operational-quality standards.

 - Measuring accuracy objectively

-A good vendor of a Name Matching products collects and maintains very large sets of training and test data of name variants for its products.
+A good vendor of a Name Matching product collects and maintains very large sets of training and test data of name variants for its product development and testing.
 The product is constantly run against the test data to ensure that accuracy (a measure of false positives and false negatives) is increasing and not declining.
 If you do intend to implement a home-grown solution, your team would need to collect such data and devise a way to quantitatively measure accuracy regularly.
-How will a non-specialist organization handle this?

 - Total cost of ownership

-Contrary to popular belief, a home-grown solution is not free if your employees are implementing it while they could be working on other tasks that could use their expertise.
-Building a name matcher requires a very serious time commitment.
+Contrary to popular belief, a home-grown solution is not free if your employees are implementing it while they could be working on other tasks that require their expertise.
+Building a name matcher requires a serious time commitment.
 It’s not a matter of a few months.

-Key developers in building the in-house capability may leave; it may become impossible to maintain the capability at that point.
+A further risk of a home-grown solution is that key developers in building it may leave, so as a practical matter it may become impossible to maintain the capability at some point.

 Organizations need to assess the true cost when considering building its own name matching solution.